Best moments of 2013 for me

 Dave Black looks at a person’s portfolio at the SWPJC.
 [Nikon Coolpix P7000, ISO 1600, ƒ2.8, 1/50]

-We took our daughter Chelle to Los Angeles during Spring break for her first visit.
+We took our daughter, Chelle, to Los Angeles for her first visit during spring break.
 We visited all of her uncle’s friends.

 Pam Goldsmith is a world-renowned violist who was Richard Zvonar’s partner for more than 20 years.
 Richard is our daughter’s uncle.
 Pam took time to help Chelle, who had also taken up the viola.
 [Nikon D4, 14-24mm, ISO 1600, ƒ/9, 1/60]

 Chelle visits Richard Bugg, who works with Meyer Sound.
-Their sound system is what was in the Beijing Olympics and other major productions throughout the world.
+Their sound system was used at the Beijing Olympics and in other major productions worldwide.
 Richard Bug is another one of Richard Zvonar’s business associates.
 Together, they built this sound design system.
 [Nikon Coolpix P7000, ISO 400, ƒ2.8, 1/6]

 Dorie, Stanley, and Chelle Paradise Cove in Malibu, California.
 [Nikon D4, 28-300mm, ISO 100, ƒ/8, 1/200]